imba/imba.io/content/handbook/language.md

 ## Implicit Self

-A lone identifier will always be treated as an accessor on `self` unless a variable of the same name exists in the current scope or any of the outer scopes.
-This is a hugely important concept to understand.
+To understand Imba, you have to understand the concept of implicit self.
+A lone (lowercase) identifier will always be treated as an accessor on `self` unless a variable of the same name exists in the current scope or any of the outer scopes.

 ```imba
 const scale = 1